-- Be honest about your behaviour and avoid making excuses.
+- Be honest about your behavior and avoid making excuses.

 - Take responsibility and ownership for your actions and describe what you learned from the experience.

-- Focus on demonstrating positive behaviours such as teamwork, problem solving or resilience.
+- Focus on demonstrating positive behaviors such as teamwork, problem-solving, or resilience.

 How long do I wait until I can interview with Amazon again?